 CBD tea is made simply by drying the leaves and buds of CBD-rich hemp plants.
 Like other cannabinoids, CBD extracts from the plant and binds to fats during any heating process.
 To get the best effect the tea should be brewed for several minutes with some type of fat like milk, cream, or coconut oil.
-Without fat included in brewing, users will only get the benefits of antioxidants, fatty acids and the tea’s sweet, subtle flavour rather than active cannabinoids.
+Without fat included in brewing, users will only get the benefits of antioxidants, fatty acids and the tea’s sweet, subtle flavor rather than active cannabinoids.

 How to use it:

-To get the full flavour of hemp tea, brew tea in hot water with milk, cream or coconut oil for 5 minutes or more.
+To get the full flavor of hemp tea, brew tea in hot water with milk, cream or coconut oil for 5 minutes or more.
 Dried hemp tea leaves can also be used as a replacement for loose rolling tobacco when making cigarettes or joints.